Appearance

 The core concept

-The truth about the core of the tool is that it is absurdly simple.
-Pipelight only defines an execution worklow, which is the order in which the commands will be executed and what to do on the few possible exit status.
+Pipelight only defines an execution worklow, which is the order in which the commands will be executed and what to do on the few possible outcomes (exit status).

 rs

-// A pipeline in pseudo code
+// A pipeline written in pseudo-code

 Pipeline {